 Non status car leasing is arguably the most rapidly expanding sector of the contract hire and leasing industry, which in turn is widely recognised as becoming the most popular method of acquiring new vehicles.

 Both private individuals and business users can increasingly find themselves in the position where for one reason or another they may not meet the strict underwriting criteria of the major leasing companies.
-In this article we will explore the conditions which leasing and finance companies usually require the customer to meet before they can offer them the premium rates commonly advertised by contract hire and leasing brokers, main dealers and the finance companies direct.
+In this article we will explore the conditions which leasing and finance companies usually require the customer to meet before they can offer them the premium rates commonly advertised by contract hire and leasing brokers, main dealers and finance companies.

 Terms and conditions of finance acceptance on premium rate products can vary for personal customers and business users.

-For Private individuals the criteria usually include:
+For private individuals the criteria usually include:

-- Five years or more address history (proved through utility bills etc)
+- Five years or more address history (proved through utility bills etc.)

 - Three years or more employment history